-- Ph.D. candidate in the David R. Cheriton School of Computer Science, University of Waterloo, Canada
+- Ph.D. candidate in the David R. Cheriton School of Computer Science, University of Waterloo, Canada, and Student Researcher at Google Brain

 - MultiMediaTechnology with a major in Augmented Reality and Game Development (2014, Bachelor of Science in Engineering, link to bachelor thesis) at Salzburg University of Applied Sciences, Austria